An affordable base for young professionals and growing families that's filled with possibilities

 Peterborough is a fantastic place to live and work.
 We’re a base for growing families with over 40% of our population aged under 16.
 Land value has increased by around 40% since 2010 yet the house price to earnings ratio remains more affordable than many surrounding areas, and busy commuters can get to the centre of London in just 39 minutes – quicker than travelling from some of the capital’s suburbs!
 In fact, a recent study by CBRE ranked Peterborough as the most affordable London commuter town in 2020.

 It’s not just physical connectivity that sets us apart.
-Our gigabit infrastructure is facilitating business innovation and making it easy for residents to work from home while collaborating with colleagues around the world.
+Our gigabit infrastructure is facilitating business innovation and making it easy for residents and businesses to make the most of hybrid working while collaborating with colleagues around the world.

 increase in resident earnings 2011-2019

 more affordable house price to earnings ratio than national average

 Peterborough is home to some of the biggest industry names like British Sugar, Perkins Engines, URBN, and CITB, and with one of the highest business start-up rates in the country, lightning-fast connections have been paramount for success and ensuring continuity.
 It’s helping businesses innovate and optimise Industry 4.0 technologies, and we’re already honing the skills of our future engineers with specialist education facilities.
 Cross-sector innovation is becoming even more prevalent following the opening of ARU Peterborough university in 2022.

 As a smart city we’re always looking for ways to improve quality of life and testbeds are giving us data to improve air quality, living standards, and maintain safety.

 Residents get the best of both worlds in Peterborough.
 A busy city centre is just a 10 minute drive from Nene Park, a 1,750 acre green space that offers nature trails, watersports and outdoor fun for families.